 Always buy lean cuts of meat and choose a healthy cooking method, like broiling, roasting, stir-frying, or grilling.

-Buy whole-grain breads and cereals instead of processed, refined grains like white flour.
+Buy whole-grain breads and cereals instead of ones made with processed, refined grains like white flour.

-Health care providers and other health care professionals can direct you to helpful resources that further cover meal planning, offer healthy recipes and cooking tips, suggest exercise programs, give you tips to manage your weight, and more.
-Excellent diabetic reference books and pamphlets are also available through your library or on the Online Resources page of this website.
+Healthcare providers and other healthcare professionals can direct you to helpful resources that further cover meal planning, offer healthy recipes and cooking tips, suggest exercise programs, give you tips to manage your weight, and more.